cindyyeh/barseq/README.md

 **Collapse barcode counts by variant**

 Use the script `variant_coverage/collapse_bcs.py` to determine how much coverage you have per variant.
 See script for details on input/output files.

+**Translate sequences and get mutations**

+Use the script `misc_scripts/get_mutations.py`.
+See script header for details on input/output files.